 Jakarta is the other main hub into Indonesia, and there may be specials to Jakarta if you can work an itinerary around that, and then you could take in Belitung Island.

 If your origin is not Australia, other transit points could be Singapore or Kuala Lumpur, directly to the airport closest to your dive destination.
 These would be:

 - Makassar (Ujung Pandang) (UPG) for South Sulawesi

 - Sorong (SOQ) via either Jakarta, Manado or Makassar for Raja Ampat

 - Ambon (Pattimura Airport) (AMQ) via either Jakarta, Manado or Makassar for Ambon

-- Labuan Bajo (LBJ) via Bali (Denpasar) for Komodo
+- Labuan Bajo (LBJ) via Bali (DPS) for Komodo